 Frequently Asked Questions

+Health Professions Advising assists and advises UH students interested in pursuing careers in healthcare.
 Our team provides assistance with both the preparation and application process for admission into health professional programs, including those in medicine, dentistry, optometry, pharmacy, nursing, and allied-health.
+Your academic advisor in your major will assist you with graduation requirements, degree progress, etc.

 NOTE: Our office is not an official department or major.
 We cannot release financial/advising holds nor enroll you in courses.
-You cannot major in pre-Med, pre-Dental, etc. While working with our office, you will still need to meet with your major advisor to discuss your individual graduation requirement and degree progress.
+You cannot major in pre-Med, pre-Dental, etc. While working with our office, you will still need to meet with your major advisor to discuss your individual graduation requirements and degree progress.

-Arriving on campus, your primary focus should be acclimating to life at the University of Houston and establishing a strong academic foundation.
+Your primary focus should be acclimating to life at the University of Houston and establishing a strong academic foundation.
 Your major advisor can assist with providing initial information on your chosen healthcare career pathway as well as your overall class schedule for your first-year.

 After you have completed New Student Orientation and met with your major advisor, we encourage you to: